attritoshar/BMI_Calculator/README.md

 ## Overview

 A simple, user-friendly web application that calculates Body Mass Index (BMI) using HTML, CSS, and JavaScript.
-This tool helps users quickly assess their body composition based on height and weight measurements.
+This tool helps users quickly assess their body composition based on height and weight measurements.And give a quick estimate of whether your weight is appropriate for your height.

 ## Features